 ‘Nduja Festival – Spilinga

-4-6 August 2022: feast in honour of the spicy spreadable sausage of Calabria
+August 8th, 2023: feast in honor of the spicy spreadable sausage of Calabria

-From August 4th to 6th 2022 the village of Spilinga, in the province of Vibo Valentia, hosts the ‘Nduja Festival, a spreadable sausage made of fat pork and (very) hot chilli pepper, with its beautiful bright red and almost “warns” of its abundant presence.
+On August 8th, 2023 the village of Spilinga, in the province of Vibo Valentia, hosts the ‘Nduja Festival, a spreadable sausage made of fat pork and (very) hot chilli pepper, with its beautiful bright red and almost “warns” of its abundant presence.

-The ‘Nduja festival, which reached its 46th edition in 2022, has become a traditional appointment in August as a food, folkloristic and cultural event.
+The ‘Nduja festival, which reached its 47th edition, has become a traditional appointment in August as a food, folkloristic and cultural event.
 And it is also the longest-running festival in Calabria, it dates back to 1975!